murkl/arch-os/runtime/README.md

 - **The way out**, where the module declared one: a restart, a shutdown, and, where the module named a console to stop into, closing the interface with the machine left running.
 Opening it never stops a run; choosing a row does.

+Four keys, one meaning each, on every page of every module: **enter** says yes, **esc** and **backspace** say back, and **q** and **ctrl+c** ask to leave.
+Backspace deletes a character while there is one to delete, and a narrowing box closes before the page holding it does.
+Backing off the last page there is is asking to leave, and so is esc on a run — the work, and the questions it stops for, have nothing behind them.
+Arrows move a cursor and nothing else, because an arrow is also what a mouse wheel sends.

 Every answer is written to the answer file the moment it is given, so an interruption costs nothing.